Boáz Klartag

-Boáz Klartag (בועז קלרטג; born 25 April 1978) is an Israeli mathematician.
+Bo'az Klartag (בועז קלרטג; born 25 April 1978) is an Israeli mathematician.
 He currently is a professor at the Weizmann Institute, and prior to that he was a professor at the Department of Pure Mathematics of Tel Aviv University, where he earned his doctorate under the supervision of Vitali Milman.
 Klartag made contributions in asymptotic geometric analysis and won the 2008 EMS Prize, as well as the 2010 Erdős Prize.
 He is an editor of the Journal d'Analyse Mathématique.